gmcgoldr/algorand-tut/docs/index.md

 At the same time, she proposes to pays Charlie her 1 coin, resulting in state Y'.
 The network must choose to confirm Y and discard Y', or vice versa.

-Proof-of-stake is a bit of a misnomer as there isn't much proving happening.
-Instead, the stake is used to weight participation in some Byzantine fault tolerant protocol.
+For typical proof-of-stake (PoS) protocols, each node's stake is used to weight participation in some Byzantine fault tolerant protocol.
-In the case of Algorand the protocol doesn't fork.
-This means that the ordering problem is addressed without using proof-of-work.

-Cryptocurrency is probably the most famous use case for such a network.
-In the case of Bitcoin, the network was designed for exactly this purpose, and the protocol enforces the rules of currency: a coin can be owned by a single entity at a time, and only the owner of a coin can approve its transfer.
+Ethereum's Casper protocol was heavily inspired by Bitcoin's leader selection.
+But the protocol requires many amendments in lieu of the PoW-based fork resolution.
+More recent PoS blockchains tend to be built on protocols which have little in common with Bitcoin.
+The Algorand protocol uses random sortition to select a leader in a manner which doesn't introduce forks.

+In effect,
+a blockchain allows many nodes to transact on a decentralized database, without having to trust one-another or a third party.
 While centralized databases are simpler and more efficient to operate, blockchains can be said to be: